-Specific remediation measures to prevent erosion sedimentation runoff and to meet approved standards as outlined in § 11-208 of this chapter.
+(14.)
+Specific remediation measures to prevent erosion and sediment run-off and to meet approved standards as outlined in Section 11-208 of this Chapter.
 Plans shall include detailed drawings of all control measures used; stabilization measures including vegetation and non-vegetative measures, both temporary and permanent, will be detailed.
 Detailed construction notes and a maintenance schedule shall be included for all control measures in the plan.